hospodskej/soc-lab/wazuh/dashboards/README.md

 The following dashboards were created in Wazuh 4.14.5 to support triage and visualisation of Suricata alerts.
-Screenshots are not available because the lab environment is currently offline, but the layouts and correlation logic are described below.
+Screenshots are not available because the lab environment is currently offline, and I will post them as soon as the enviroment is up and running again, but the layouts and correlation logic are described below.

 ---